DPDP Act for Hospitals - Essential mandates from DPDP Act for healthcare industry

 Digital personal data means any information about a real person that is stored or handled on a computer, phone app, website, or even scanned paper records that later go digital.
 In a hospital, this includes name, phone number, Aadhaar, address, medical history, lab reports, appointment details, and anything that can identify a specific patient.

-Informed Consent from Hospitals (Patient's Data)
+Informed Consent in Hospitals (Patient's Data)

 For minors under 18 a parent or guardian must give verifiable consent.
-For patients who are unconscious or incapacitated a legal guardian or family member appointed by law can consent.
-In real medical emergencies the law allows legitimate use.
+For patients who are unconscious or incapacitated, a legal guardian or family member appointed by law can consent.
+In real medical emergencies, the law allows legitimate use.
 You can treat and record data first and explain later once the patient is stable.

 Data Minimisation in Hospitals

-Practical changes for your hospital include the following.
-Registration form.
-Ask for name, phone, age, gender, chief complaint, and basic medical history relevant to today's visit.
+Registration form Ask for name, phone, age, gender, primary reason for the visit, and basic medical history relevant to today's visit.
 Skip Aadhaar unless legally required for a specific scheme.
-Onboarding new staff or vendors.
-Collect only contact and role details, not full family medical history.
-Database cleanup.
-Audit your EMR system.
-Delete old fields that are never used.

 Real-world example: A diagnostic chain used to collect the full residential address and PAN card for every blood test.
 Now they only ask for phone and email to send reports.
 Patients finish registration faster, and the hospital reduces data privacy risk.